 Completely fill out the Vehicle Disposal Request Form including the reasons for transfer.
-Submit the form to the 5310 Program Manager and the appropriate Mobility Manager for the region the vehicle is being used by email with the request to transfer the vehicle.
+Submit the form to the 5310 Program Manager and the appropriate Mobility Manager for the region where the vehicle is being used, by sending an email requesting the transfer of the vehicle.
 Clearly state the reason for the transfer and when the vehicle was last in service.
 A copy of the Exhibit A from the application year the vehicle was awarded should be attached to the request.